-- 1. Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, I disagree with the draft guideline as it is, I strongly advise to use with Pinyin and Chinese characters to all medicines prescribed. - 2.
+- 1. Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, I disagree with the draft guideline as it is.
+I strongly recommend to use with Pinyin and Chinese characters to all medicine prescribed and/ or dispensed by Chinese medicine practitioners. - 2.
 TGA nomenclature guidelines require the botanical name to be used for herbal products in manufactured medicines.
 Pinyin and/or Chinese characters are more commonly used for Chinese herbal medicine prescription writing and dispensing.
 The use of Chinese characters alone makes it difficult for patients and other health practitioners to understand what medicine the patient is taking.
 For Chinese herbal medicine prescription writing, do you agree that pinyin or the pharmaceutical name should be used as an alternative to the botanical name, with the addition of Chinese characters where necessary?

 Is this guideline practical to implement?

 If you disagree, what alternatives do you suggest?

-I agree that pinyin should be used at all times as an alternative to or the pharmaceutical name and the botanical name.
-Pinyin used as Chinese herbs for centuries, it is convenient to communicate with patients and avoid unnecessary misunderstanding and misinterpreting.
+I agree that pinyin with the addition of Chinese characters should be used at all times as an alternative to or the pharmaceutical name and the botanical name.

-3. Zhao et al (2006) identified that up to 27 per cent of Chinese herbs are sourced from multiple species, making it impossible to accurately identify the species used if the herb is identified only by pinyin, Chinese characters or pharmaceutical name.
+Zhao et al (2006) identified that up to 27 per cent of Chinese herbs are sourced from multiple species, making it impossible to accurately identify the species used if the herb is identified only by pinyin, Chinese characters or pharmaceutical name.
 Best practice is to label herbs supplied to a patient by the botanical name to allow for accurate reference to drug-herb interaction databases, accurate tracking of potential adverse events and the informed use of evidence from pharmacological research.

 Do you agree that herbs should be labelled according to their botanical name?
 If not what alternative do you recommend to address these safety issues and remove ambiguity in labelling?

-No, I disagree to use botanical names in labelling all herbs, because it is not a practical practice and is not useful.
+No, I disagree to use botanical names in labelling all herbs as it is not a practical practice.